 In 1930, it was completely destroyed by the Turks in response to a Kurdish uprising.
 The stone and wood from the ruins were then used to construct the modern city of Doğubeyazıt.
 Thankfully, the palace, along with a few old mosques, remain mostly intact.

 Ishak Pasha Palace takes up a total area of 7,600 square meters.
-While perched high up above the surrounding planes, it still would’ve been fairly vulnerable given the advances in weaponry of the time.
+While perched high up above the surrounding planes, it still would’ve been fairly vulnerable given the advances in weaponry at the time.
 But the palace was likely intended as more of a pleasure house from the start.

 The Russians, however, did use it as a defensive outpost during their occupation of the region in the early 20th century.
-It was later left abandoned for decades before later being restored in the 1950s.
+It was later left abandoned for decades before finally being restored in the 1950s.

 Approaching the entrance, the elaborate entry portal offers a taste of what’s to come.
 In addition to its Persian-style muqarnas (ornamented vaulting), the carved reliefs take inspiration from Europe.
-In particular, the Rococo, or the Late Baroque style, which is known for its curvy, highly ornamental style.
+In particular, the Rococo, or the Late Baroque style, which is known for its curvy, highly ornamental patterns.